 - My dog is more than just a pet.
-He is a security guard and friend as will.
+He is a security guard and friend as well.

 Some of the machines are kind of tricky.

-When somthing is tricky, it is a little bit complicated.
+When something is tricky, it is a little bit complicated.
 Notice the following:

 - This problem is very tricky.

 - The car navigation system is tricky to use at first.

 You have to get certified to use all the equipment.